 4. Sober Living Home Programs

-These programs are standard in most inpatient treatment centers.
+Sober Living programs in Orange County are standard in most inpatient treatment centers.
 They’re for addicts whose previous neighborhoods don’t provide an ideal environment for complete recovery.

 5. Aftercare Support Programs